 Rain water accumulates in urban areas because much of the ground has become impervious.
 Buildings, roads, sidewalks, compacted gravel, even pools – these all contribute to keeping water from where it belongs: in the ground.
 Impervious surfaces cover so much of our neighborhood that stormwater management is required by law by the city of Atlanta.
 (See FAQ above on Stormwater Ordinance).
 While there are countless ways of keeping rain water on site, here are a few we see most often:

 *The next time you visit North Highland Park, check out the rain garden in the northeast corner.
 Rainwater management never looked so good!

 Q. How Do I FIND OUT What my property is ZONED?

 A majority of properties in Virginia-Highland are zoned either R-4 (single family home) or RG-2 (low density multifamily).
 You can find out exactly how your property is zoned by visiting the site found here.

 Q. Where can I find the rules for each zoning designation?

-The rules for each zoning type can be found on in the city’s ordinance code.
-Specifically Part III, Section 16.
+The rules for each zoning type can be found on in the city’s ordinance code, specifically Part III, Section 16.
 From here you can look up the specific rules governing your property by how it is zoned.
-This is where you will find things like minimum yard specifications (setbacks etc.), maximum heights, parking spot requirements, floor area ratios and lot coverage maximums.
+This is where you will find things like minimum yard specifications (setbacks etc.), maximum heights, parking requirements, floor area ratios and lot coverage.